 - The Bank uses three economic scenarios to arrive at probability-weighted ECL estimates.
 These scenarios represent a most likely outcome (that is, the 'Baseline' or central scenario) and two less likely scenarios on the either side of the central (that is, the 'Optimistic' and 'Pessimistic', respectively).
 The scenario weights are developed based on the relative frequency distribution of historical GDP data.
-Both the 'Optimistic' and 'Pessimistic' scenarios reflect the lower and upper levels whereas the 'Baseline' scenario represents the central distribution; and - The impact of Covid-19 has been appropriately incorporated in the impairment allowance calculation using more recent data.
+Both the 'Optimistic' and 'Pessimistic' scenario represents the central distribution; and - The impact of Covid-19 has been appropriately incorporated in the impairment allowance calculation using more recent data.
 The Bank has updated the macroeconomic expectations in the model to consider the effects of Covid-19 pandemic situation.